-6.3 DRILLED SHAFT ANALYSES
+6.4 DRILLED SHAFT ANALYSES

-Drilled shaft options are being evaluated as a foundation type for the interior pier locations.
-A geotechnical engineer performed axial analyses for 4.0, 4.5, 5.0, and 6.0-foot diameter rock sockets at the pier locations.
+Drilled shaft options were also evaluated as a foundation type for the two pier locations on either side of Lick Creek (Piers 2 and 3).
+A geotechnical engineer performed axial analyses for 3.5, 4.0, and 4.5-foot diameter rock sockets at the pier locations.
 Drilled shaft foundations on this project will be designed using the Load and Resistance Factor Design (LRFD) methodology.
 Where applicable, the engineering analyses followed the current AASHTO LRFD methods and KYTC guidelines.
-It should be understood that the soil and rock parameters used in the analyses were developed from the borings performed at the end bents of the existing bridge.
+It should be understood that the soil and rock parameters used in the analyses were developed from the borings performed for this project.
+Because of access constraints, no borings were performed at the planned pier locations.

-It is assumed that the soil and bedrock conditions at the interior piers are similar to what was encountered at the end bents.
-Top of rock elevations at the interior piers are unknown.
+It is assumed that the soil and bedrock conditions at the interior piers are similar to what was encountered at the other boring locations.
+Actual top of rock elevations at the interior piers are unknown.